Jyothyrajs/CFG_Project/Homework_2.md

 Mina Mahdi: Will work on implementing the API aspect of the app with Lucianna.

 Naomi McEntegart:  Will work on scheduling / pomodoro

+Additional features will be worked on by all team members when/if we have time

 To test the code we will be doing a unit test whilst coding, then we will also do an integration test and finally we will be a system test as a whole to make sure that the system works seamlessly.
 We will also carry out a UAT(user acceptance testing) to make sure everything works the way that a user would want it to work refering to user stories to guide us in this process.